About the Ceremony

 Commencement procession

-Led by faculty and marshals of the university, KU's class of 2024 proceeds into Memorial Stadium to the sound of herald trumpets and processional music provided by the KU School of Music commencement band.
+Led by faculty and marshals of the university, KU’s class of 2026 proceeds into Memorial Stadium to the sound of herald trumpets and processional music provided by the KU School of Music Commencement band.

 Remarks and recognitions

 Once the procession has concluded, Chancellor Douglas A. Girod welcomes guests and graduates.
-Further remarks and the presentation of Student Leadership Awards follow.
+The dean of each school will give brief remarks to recognize graduates.

 Farewell and conferral of degrees